-Diseased animals must be fit to be transported and, if intended for slaughter, the animals must be accompanied to the slaughterhouse by a food chain information (FCI) declaration - detailing any veterinary medicine withdrawal periods that must be observed and any signs of abnormality, completed by the owner or person in charge of the animal, as required by the Food Safety and Hygiene (England) Regulations 2013 and EU Regulation (EC) No 853/2004 laying down specific hygiene rules for food of animal origin.
+Diseased animals must be fit to be transported and, if intended for slaughter, the animals must be accompanied to the slaughterhouse by a food chain information (FCI) declaration - detailing any veterinary medicine withdrawal periods that must be observed and any signs of abnormality, completed by the owner or person in charge of the animal, as required by the Food Hygiene (England) Regulations 2013 and EU Regulation (EC) No 853/2004 laying down specific hygiene rules for food of animal origin.